How To Photograph In Bad Weather?

-Look for some point of interest to make your images.
-For example, in the following picture, colours and people's expressions or gestures which usually would liven the dull scene of a poor or bad weather.
+Look for some point of interest such as colours and people's expressions or gestures which usually would liven the dull scene of poor or bad weather.

-If there is not much of texture in the cloud to create something dramatic, avoid the sky as much as possible.
-Instead, look for interesting subjects without getting the sky in the picture
+Avoid the sky as much as possible if there is not much texture in the cloud to create something dramatic.
+Instead, look for interesting subjects without getting the sky in the picture.

-These two photos (above and below) were shot in Ulaanbaatar Mongolia.
-It was the opening ceremony of the nationwide summer festival called Naadam in Ulaanbaatar, the capital city of Mongolia.
+This was the opening ceremony of the nationwide summer festival called Naadam in Ulaanbaatar, the capital city of Mongolia.
 It has been raining heavily throughout the day.
 I have only that few hours to document this event.
-Using a zoom lens of 70mm - 200mm came in handy in this situation when I had to take shelter and was standing at quite a distance from the ceremonial ground
+Using a zoom lens of 70mm - 200mm came in handy when I had to take shelter and was standing at quite a distance from the ceremonial ground

 Always keep the camera dry.
-Some camera brands have well fitted rain cover.
+Some camera brands have a well-fitted rain cover.
 Check that out in the camera store.

 Use a lens hood to prevent droplets of water on the lens and to avoid lens flare.